StackVista/stackstate-docs/configure/traces/opentelemetry/aws_nodejs.md

 ![Change Region](../../../.gitbook/assets/otel_change_region.png)

 Verify that there's a **Lambda Layer** called `stackstate-otel-nodejs`.
-  - If the Lambda Layer is not present, then the AWS v2 StackPack installed may not be the latest one containing the Lambda Layer.
+  - If the Lambda Layer is not present, then the AWS v2 StackPack CloudFormation Template installed may not be the latest one containing the Lambda Layer.
   - Follow the [AWS v2 StackPack](../../../../stackpacks/integrations/aws/aws.md) documentation to verify the installation of this StackPack

 OR